pkmn/engine/src/lib/gen1/README.md

   Counter and is not set and cleared in the correct locations. `Pokemon.lastMove` matches `PlayerUsedMove` more often so is what the engine attempts to model, despite the implications for Counter)
-- Pokémon Showdown does not implement the [Partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such does not need to keep track of a player's last selected move index (`PlayerMoveListIndex`)
+- Pokémon Showdown does not implement the [partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such does not need to keep track of a player's last selected move index (`PlayerMoveListIndex`)
 - Battle results (win, lose, draw) and request states are communicated via the return value of